10 Signs You Didn't Get the Apartment

 landlord holding documents looking at laptop computer screen

-While there might be times when you apply for an apartment without having a specific move-in date (for example, if you’re applying for a wait list), you should at least establish a range with your landlord before applying.
-If they select a clear date, or if they agree to a range, but then change their minds, that could be a sign they want to go with a different applicant.
+If they select a clear date or agree to a range but then change their minds, that could be a sign they want to go with a different applicant.
 This is more likely in cases where they want to move in sooner than your proposed date.

 Your gut can be your most valuable indicator.
 If you have a nagging feeling something's off, despite a lack of concrete rejection, keep apartment hunting.
 Don’t put all your eggs in one basket.

 The apartment hunt can be exciting, but it can also get discouraging if your applications seem to go into a black hole.
 Landlords have their pick of tenants, so competition can be fierce.
-Here are some common reasons applications get rejected:

-• Financial Concerns: Landlords want assurance you can afford the rent.
+• Financial Concerns: Landlords want assurance that you can afford the rent.
 This means having a good credit score, sufficient income (usually 2-3 times the monthly rent), and a steady employment history.

 • Background Check Issues: Criminal history or negative references can impact your chances.